OneCircle1/MengProgram2/README.md

 * Learn basic concepts about graph, such as node, degree, edge, directed graph and undirected graph.
 * Learn to master some basic algorithm about graph, such as shortest path, pagerank, LPA, fastunfolding.
 * Learn to use graphical package, such as networkx, to do visualization.

+# Submission
+* Using networks, matplotlib to visualize the data from social newwork company.
+* Using the data above, find out the key nodes using pagerank.
+* Using the data above, do community detection using LPA.

+# Milestone
+2020.01.16 - 2020.01.22